SCANTheWeb/SCANHub/pages-generation/README.md

  - Install [Node.js](https://nodejs.org/en/download/)
  - Create inside a folder named "tests" and place every tests (correctly named!) inside
  - Run `start.bat`

+## How to change pages on the website

  - Connect to the website with your account and go to the page to change
  - Click edit
  - Inside the descriptif, click Source